resurfaceio/logger-nodejs/README.md

 ## Dependencies

 Requires Node.js 6.10.x or later.
-The only runtime dependency is `valid-url` (https://github.com/ogt/valid-url).
+No other dependencies to conflict with your app.

 <a name="installing_with_npm"/>